Epizephyrian Locris: Ludovisi Throne

-According to many scholars, the famous Ludovisi Throne comes from the Ionic temple of Marasà.
-Furthermore, a fragment of pínax from 470-60 BC (currently in the Museum of Magna Graecia in Reggio Calabria) found in the temple of Persephone in Mannella shows part of a female figure almost identical to one of the two women represented on the sides of the Ludovisi Throne.
-It is believed the throne was the parapet of the bothros as it fits the three surviving stone slabs of the cladding still visible there.
+According to many scholars, the Ludovisi Throne comes from the temple of Marasà.
+Furthermore, a fragment of pínax from 470–460 BC (currently in the Museum of Magna Graecia in Reggio Calabria) found in the temple of Persephone in Mannella, shows part of a female figure almost identical to one of the two women represented on the sides of the Ludovisi Throne.
+It is believed the throne was the parapet of the bothros, as it fits the three surviving stone slabs of the cladding still visible there.

 Temple of Casa Marafioti

 The Casa Marafioti temple is named after the 18th century Casino partly built over it.
 It used to stand on a small hill at the heart of the city dominating the public area.
-It may have been part of a very extensive sanctuary which stretched 100 m downhill to where the cist containing the archives of Olympian Zeus was found.
-If so the temple would have been dedicated to Zeus, worshiped in Locri as the city's protector.
+It may have been part of an extensive sanctuary, which stretched 100 m downhill to where the cist containing the archives of Olympian Zeus was found.
+If so, the temple would have been dedicated to Zeus, worshiped in Locri as the city's protector.